Bad-Metal Relaxation Dynamics in a Fermi Lattice Gas: Introduction

 Landau's Fermi liquid theory successfully describes the behavior of interacting fermionic particles for a wide range of materials, such as electrons in simple metals and liquid helium-3 \cite{MahanBook}.
-In this scenario, quasiparticles with a renormalized dispersion incorporate the influence of interactions and determine properties such as resistance.
 Fermi liquid theory fails when strong correlations or fluctuations are present \cite{schofield1999}.
-Also known as bad, or strange, metals, these states present anomalous properties such as resistance that does not follow the Fermi liquid prediction $T^2$, sometimes scaling as $T$ instead \cite{schofield1999,bruin2013}.
-The resistivity of bad metals also does not saturate \cite{emery1995superconductivity,gunnarsson2003} as temperature is increased into the regime where the MIR limit is violated and the apparent mean-free-path is shorter than the interatomic spacing \cite{ioffe1960non}.
+Also known as bad, or strange, metals, these states present anomalous properties such as resistance that does not follow the Fermi liquid prediction $T^2$, sometimes scaling as $T$ instead or exhibiting more complex phenomena \cite{schofield1999,bruin2013}.
+The resistivity of bad metals also does not saturate \cite{emery1995superconductivity,gunnarsson2003} as temperature is increased into the regime where the MIR limit is violated and the apparent mean-free-path is shorter than the interatomic spacing \cite{ioffe1960non,emery1995superconductivity}.
 This lack of saturation implies that quasiparticles are absent (see, e.g., Refs. \cite{hussey2004universality,johnson2010,liu2012} for an overview), as does the lack of particle-like excitations in photoemission spectroscopy \cite{damascelli2003}.

 Understanding the origin of bad-metal behavior is a key problem in condensed matter physics, which may be important to resolving questions related to high-temperature superconductivity \cite{RevModPhys.78.17} and Mott quantum criticality \cite{PhysRevLett.114.246402}.
-Theoretical approaches based on DMFT (see \cite{georges1996dynamical,pakhira2015absence}, for example) and AdS-CFT holographic duality \cite{hartnoll2015, johnson2010,liu2012} have shown $T$-linear resistivity at high temperature and scattering rates that exceed the MIR limit.
+Theoretical approaches based on DMFT (see, e.g., \cite{georges1996dynamical,pakhira2015absence}, for example) and AdS-CFT holographic duality \cite{hartnoll2015, johnson2010,liu2012} have shown $T$-linear resistivity at high temperature and scattering rates that exceed the MIR limit.
 However, a full picture for these behaviors is incomplete.
 For example, there is evidence that electron--phonon interactions play an important role \cite{jaramillo2014origins}.
 The many scattering mechanisms present in solids, such as disorder, phonons, and interactions between quasi-particles, scale differently with temperature, which complicates efforts to obtain a complete understanding.